 Thank you for the card.
-Like every other person, I have some experiences about having a stressful day both in my university life and work life.
+Like every other person, I have had some experiences having a stressful day both in my university life and work life.
 I’m going to share one of those stressful days at my workplace.
 I particularly recall it because it was my first day at the office.
-I have just got a job of Account Officer in a multi-national company.
-I was very excited to have a new job and with expectations of gathering funny and enjoyable experiences, I went to my office.
+I have just got a job as Account Officer in a multi-national company and was very excited to have a new job and with expectations of gathering funny and enjoyable experiences, I went to my office.
 Unfortunately, the day did not go as I anticipated.
 Rather, it became stressful.

 Like all other days, I woke up early in the morning and had my exercises done.
 After having only a cup of tea and biscuits I went out.
 Regrettably, the bus which was bound for my office did not happen to come.
 The first thing went seriously wrong.
 I waited at the bus stop for 30 minutes.
 Later, I had to call an Uber driver, who was a local friend of mine and he responded pretty quickly and managed to take me to my office.
 Yet, I was 10 minutes short of the reporting time.
 My very first day at the office started with a late arrival.

 Initially, I had to check in with my fingerprint and reported at the reception.
 The receptionist took me to the director’s office.
 She introduced me to him.
 He was an elderly person but I could see in his face that he was not much excited or happy to meet me.
 I could understand the reason because I was late for my first day at the office.
 He told me to sit.
 Then he directly asked me why I was late.
 I explained the situation but he looked at me as if I was making up a story.
 Then he gave me a short speech on being timely in action and so forth.
 Though he was saying some good things, I felt quite annoyed and shameful.